Brand Strategy & PositioningCreative Career & Business

 Once you’ve settled on the perfect business name, it’s time to lock it down and make it officially yours.
 This involves a few key steps:

-- Register the Business Entity: First and foremost, you must register your business with your state or local government and secure the necessary licenses and permits.
+1. Register the Business Entity: First and foremost, register your business with your state or local government and obtain the necessary licenses and permits.
 This will ensure your name is legally recognised.

-- Secure the Domain: Before anyone else snatches it up, purchase your domain name's .com, .net, and .org versions.
+3. Secure the Domain: Before anyone else snatches it, purchase the .com, .net, and .org versions of your domain names.
 This will give you complete control over your online presence.

-Completing these steps may require a bit of time and effort, but it's essential for safeguarding your new business name and ensuring it serves you well for years to come.
+Completing these steps may take some time and effort, but it’s essential for safeguarding your new business name and ensuring it serves you well for years to come.

 7. Bring Your Name to Life